codio-content/OCR_J276_2.1-Algorithms-Standard-sorting-algorithms-/.guides/content/Bubble-sort-1c28.md

 ![](.guides/img/secondpass.png)

-Mow all of the values are in their correct positions.
+Now all of the values are in their correct positions.
 But the computer would have to carry out a third pass to confirm this – it has to carry out passes until there are no swaps.